 The earlier the better.
 Your University on-line application will need to be seen by the department before being passed on to a college.
 This may be seen by more than one college which will require time for it to be reviewed and passed on.
 Apply early and allow the colleges and departments sufficient time to review your application before approaching deadlines.

 No. All necessary information, including references, transcripts and research proposals, will be provided as part of your University on-line application.

-In most cases successful applicants will be graduates of an established university or other degree-awarding institution with a first-class honours grade or equivalent.
+In most cases, those awarded studentships will be graduates of an established university or other degree-awarding institution with a first-class honours grade or equivalent.
 The College is particularly interested in applicants who are highly ranked by the Cambridge University Department relevant to their course.
-You must also meet all other University criteria attached to your offer (this includes academic, funding, language, ATAS, immigration).
+You must also meet all other University conditions attached to your offer (such as academic, funding, language, ATAS, immigration etc.).

 Applications will be considered by the College’s Studentship Committee after the 20 March 2020 deadline.
 You will hear one way or the other by the end of April 2020, but you may hear at any stage during the time from the closing of the applications procedure.
 This is due to the complicated nature of funding offers and variable deadlines across colleges, the University and Research Councils so you may not hear back immediately.
 Should you have other opportunities pending it is perfectly acceptable to contact Clare Kerr, Postgraduate Administrator, to check the progress but only if you are considering an alternative offer.

 You make your college choices on your University on-line application and you will be considered by each college in order of preference.
 If you are accepted by another college, Trinity Hall will not receive your application so you will not be considered for a Trinity Hall studentship.